-Many homeowners may be thinking about aluminum vs. vinyl windows and wondering which is the better choice.
-There are distinct advantages to each product, and you will need to consider each one carefully before making a decision.
+Many homeowners may be thinking about aluminum vs. vinyl windows and wondering which may be the better option.
+There are distinct advantages of each, so consider each of their benefits and what they have to offer for your home.

 Aluminum Window Advantages:

-Durable: Aluminum windows have the advantage of being a highly durable product.
+Durable: Aluminum windows are highly durable.
 Their frames are much stronger than vinyl window frames.
-They are rust resistant, and are not likely to split, crack or shrink over time.
+They are also rust-resistant and less likely to split, crack or shrink over time.

-Easy to Repair.
-Since the frames are screwed together, it is much easier to repair a broken aluminum window than a vinyl one, which has a glued frame.
+Easy to Repair: Since the frames are screwed together, it’s much easier to repair a broken aluminum window than a vinyl one, which has a glued frame.

-Noise Reduction.
-Aluminum windows are more effective at muffling external sound, making the room quieter.
+Noise Reduction: Aluminum windows are more effective at muffling external noise, making the interior more sound-proof.

-Variety of Colors.
-This type of window is available in a number of colors and styles to coordinate with many exterior facades.
+Variety of Colors: This window type is available in a number of colors and styles that complement most exterior facades.

-Economical: Cost is one of the main advantages of vinyl windows.
-They are available at a variety of price points to suit any budget.
+Economical: The lower price tag is one of the primary advantages of vinyl windows.
+They are available in a variety of price points to suit any budget.

-Reduces Energy Costs: Once installed, vinyl windows can significantly reduce the cost of heating and cooling a home.
+Reduces Energy Costs: Once installed, vinyl windows can significantly reduce home heating and cooling costs.
 Vinyl doesn’t conduct heat and cold well, which makes it very energy efficient.

 Durable: Vinyl windows are scratch-resistant.
 They won’t rust, rot or corrode over time.
-Vinyl windows stand up very well to weather conditions as well.
+Vinyl windows also stand up very well to Pacific Northwest weather conditions.

-Variety of Colors: These windows are available in many styles, including casement windows, double hung windows and large bay windows.
+Variety: These windows are available in various styles, including casement windows, double-hung windows and large bay windows.
 You don’t have to paint or stain them to match your trim.